spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/GettingStarted.md

 There are two ways to use the Spreadsheet Upload Control.
 Since a Reuse Component (library) is basically utilised, this results in two deployment strategies that can be used.

 ### Decentralized deployment

 The library is attached directly to each app and deployed with it.

+!!! note
+    It is possible when you deploy the app you get the error:
+    `SAPUI5 library/component cc.spreadsheetimporter.v0_27_1 used in application Z_********* not exists`
+    Even though the fiori tools say the app is not deployed, it is deployed.

 ### Central deployment

 The Spreadsheet upload is stored directly as a library centrally, e.g. in the on-premise ABAP system.
 For more information, please see the Page [Central Deployment](CentralDeployment.md).

 ## Setup

 Here are the manual steps how to integrate the ui5-cc-spreadsheetimporter component.
 For a simplified integration, a [yo generator](Generator.md) is also available.

 ### Setup Decentralized deployment

 1\.
 Install from npm